ZenWaveCapital/zenwavecapital.github.io/index.md

 ### ⚙️ ZenWave C (Aggressive, 1.0% risk per trade)
 - **Type:** Short-term modern volatility engine
-- **Status:** ZenWave C is currently being **rebuilt from scratch** using a simplified and cleaner quant framework.
+- **Status:** Work on ZenWave C will commence in 2026.
+It will be **rebuilt from scratch** using a simplified and cleaner quant framework.
 Development is in the early research phase, and the first version will undergo a full Walk-Forward Analysis (WFA) once the core logic is complete.
 - **Purpose:** Designed to capture short-term volatility bursts during Tokyo/London session transitions, complementing the long-term engine (A) and the medium-term engine (B).
 - **Availability:** ZenWave C is *not yet available* for copy-trading.
 Only A and B are currently production-ready.
 - **Next update:** After completion of the initial core model and preparation for the first WFA slice (C1).